Regulating Your Emotions Will Make You More Successful

 Posted in Emotional Intelligence, Insights, Motivational, News

-Our emotions play a vital role in sending us relevant messages and most often drive our behaviour if we don’t stop to take time to read, feel, and manage those messages, to be self-aware.
+Our emotions are vital in sending us relevant messages and most often drive our behaviour.
+We can increase our emotional intelligence and success if we take the time to read, feel, and manage those messages.

 Regulating Your Emotions Will Make You More Successful, Marshall Connects

-How often during your busy day do you stop to feel or manage your emotions?
-Many would answer that question with “rarely.”
-For numerous reasons, we go through our daily routines without being fully aware of our emotions; they come and go, not always as we wish them to.
+How often do you stop to feel or manage your emotions during your busy day?
+Many would answer that question with "rarely."
+For numerous reasons, we go through our daily routines without being fully aware of our emotions; they come and go, not always as we wish.

 Your Emotions Send Vital Messages